waku-org/specs/standards/core/lightpush.md

 ## Security Considerations

 Since this can introduce an amplification factor, it is RECOMMENDED for the node relaying to the rest of the network to take extra precautions.
-Therefore Waku2 applies or will apply:
+Therefore Waku applies or will apply:
 - DOS protection through request rate limitation on the service itself.
 - message rate limiting via [17/WAKU2-RLN-RELAY](https://rfc.vac.dev/waku/standards/core/17/rln-relay), applied via network membership subscription.